Prospective Students

 Political Science 1020E

 Enrollment in, and successful completion of Political Science 1020E - Introduction to Political Science fulfills the prerequisites for all senior Political Science courses.
+It is also a necessary requirement for declaring an area of concentration in Political Science, Global Justice, International Relations, or PPE-P.

 1000-Level History Course